Language selection

 Late payment of duties

-54. Any person who fails to pay anti-dumping duty, countervailing duty, provisional duty, or post security within 30 days of the release of the goods will be required to pay, in addition to the amount owing, interest on the amount outstanding.
+49. Any person who fails to pay anti-dumping duty, countervailing duty, provisional duty, or post security within 30 days of the payment due date will be required to pay, in addition to the amount owing, interest on the amount outstanding.

-55. If a re-determination results in additional duty owing, the CBSA issues a DAS.
-Interest on the amount owing is charged at the specified rate for the period beginning on the first day after the day the person became liable to pay the amount (i.e. the accounting date) and ending on the date of the DAS.
-Failure to pay the total amount shown on the DAS within 30 days of the date of decision will result in additional interest charges issued under the Customs Act.
+50. If a re-determination results in additional duty owing, the CBSA issues a SOA.
+Interest on the amount owing is charged at the specified rate for the period beginning on the first day after the day the person became liable to pay the amount (i.e. the payment due date) and ending on the date of the SOA.
+Failure to pay the total amount shown on the SOA within 30 days of the date of decision will result in additional interest charges issued under the Customs Act.

 Exchange Rate for SIMA Purposes

-57. Sections 44 and 45 of the Special Import Measures Regulations provide that the rate of exchange used in the administration of SIMA shall be the rate on the date of sale of the goods to Canada or, where sufficient information has not been provided or is not available when the goods are released from customs or enter a warehouse to enable the calculation to be made on the basis of the date of sale, the date of direct shipment to Canada shall be used in place of the date of sale.
-The rate of exchange for a particular date is determined by regulations established under the authority of the Currency Act.
-The rate to be used shall be the rate of exchange for the concerned currency as quoted to the Minister by the Bank of Canada, a chartered bank or as quoted by the Financial Times of London, in that order.
+54. Sections 44 and 45 of the Special Import Measures Regulations provide that the rate of exchange used in the administration of SIMA shall be the rate on the date of sale of the goods to Canada or, where sufficient information has not been provided or is not available when the goods are released from customs or enter a warehouse to enable the calculation to be made on the basis of the date of sale, the date of direct shipment to Canada shall be used in place of the date of sale.
+The rate of exchange for a particular date is determined by regulations established under the authority of the Currency Act, and in accordance with the Currency Exchange for Customs Valuation Regulations (CECVR).
+The rate established under the CBSA Assessment and Revenue Management (CARM) follows these regulations and must be the rate to be used.
+In instances where CARM exchange rates are not available, the Bank of Canada (BOC) rate, or as quoted by the Financial Times of London (FTL), in that order. would be used.

-58. In rare situations, an importation may be directly linked to a sale of foreign currency on forward markets.
+55. In rare situations, an importation may be directly linked to a sale of foreign currency on forward markets.
 In such circumstances, the rate of exchange in the forward sale of currency shall be used in place of the rate of exchange on the date of sale.
-Where an importer claims entitlement to such a rate, the Enforcement officer assigned to the case, as listed on the Measures in Force web page, should be contacted.
+Where an importer claims entitlement to such a rate, the SIMA Compliance Unit should be contacted using the following email: SIMA_Compliance-Observation_LMSI@cbsa-asfc.gc.ca.

 Current anti-dumping and countervailing measures in force